Girls, teachers urge Taliban to reopen schools | english.lokmat.com

 Girls and teachers have urged the Taliban to reopen schools for girls and young women.

 Schools for girls have been closed for about two months after the Taliban takeover.
-Only three provinces in Afghanistan-- Balkh, Kunduz and Sar-i- Pul-- have reopened schools for girls.
+Only three provinces in Afghanistan-- Balkh, Kunduz and Sar-i- Pul-- have reopened schools for girls, TOLOnews reported.

 Madina, a 12th-grade student of a school in Kabul wished for schools to reopen in the capital city and other provinces too.